statamic/docs/content/collections/fieldtypes/bard.md

 ### With Sets

-When working with sets, you should use the tag pair syntax and `if/else` conditions on the `type` variable to style each set accordingly.
-The non-set content uses type `text`.
+When working with sets, you should use the tag pair syntax and `if/else` conditions on the `type` variable to style each set accordingly. **Note**: any content that is entered _not_ in a set (i.e. your normal rich-text content) needs to be rendered using the "text" type.
+See the first condition using "text."

 ```
 {{ bard_field }}